April 28 @ 8:00 am - April 29 @ 8:00 amR1375 - R1750

-The Recce Mission events all start and finish at the Fort mission Base on the edge of the Eastern Escarpment near Dullstroom in Mpumalanga.
+The Recce Mission events start at the Fort Highland Base on the edge of the Eastern Escarpment and finish at the Fort Mission base in Dullstroom Mpumalanga.
 To complete the Recce Mission, mountain bikers or trail runners need to :

 – Complete the physically and mentally tough Recce Mission within the allocated time

 – Pass through several checkpoints (called CPs) along the routes

 – Pass a number of strategic targets along the routes

 – MTB riders or Trail Runners who do not make any of the time cut-offs have failed the mission.
 These MTB riders and Trail Runners can continue as Jammies, or they will be extracted and Returned-to-Unit (RTU).